 The sooner we realise we can’t do everything ourselves, the better!

 Enter the Virtual Assistant!

 Whether you are an entrepreneur, a small business beginning to take on staff, or a consultancy that operates virtually, a Virtual Assistant or Virtual PA can act as the glue holding everything together, taking care of day to day admin tasks so that you don’t have to.
 Delegating these tasks to an experienced professional allows you to spend more time on the work that only you can do – working ‘on’ your business rather than ‘in’ it.
 For more about Virtual Assistants, read our blog on ‘What is a VA’.

 Depending on the type of business, tasks that can be delegated include (but are not limited to):

 - Setting up and managing back office processes and systems

 - Writing blogs

 - Website updating

 Accessing remote business support makes sense for many small businesses, when either they don’t want or need to take on employees, or they don’t have the premises to provide office facilities.
-Modern technology makes it possible to work completely virtually, in fact I work with many clients who I’ve never met in person.
-We use Skype, telephone, e-mail, online sharing platforms such as Trello and Wunderlist and even good old dictation, to make the working relationship a great success.
+Modern technology makes it possible to work completely virtually, in fact we work with many clients who we have never met in person.
+We use Skype, Zoom, telephone, e-mail, online sharing platforms such as Trello and Microsoft To Do and even good old dictation, to make the working relationship a great success.

 Flexibility rather than commitment